Gloucester summers are some of the best: the beaches, the breezes, the ice cream. Young

 Manatthewheelcycling@gmail.com

+Photos, maps, routes are all welcome here!
+We'll be seeing lots of cyclists on the roads this weekend, so keep your eyes & ears open!
 I am looking forward to riding in the woods of Dogtown on my singlespeed cyclocross bike with Mr. Bryan & our dog, Maru.
 The woods are constantly changing this time of year: fiddleheads turn to ferns, lady slippers emerge and bloom, yellow clintonia is in flower, and the trees and rocks are slowly obscured by beech leaves.
 We are blessed to live on this 'island of the woods.'

 Clintonia (also known as Bluebead Lily)